dyninst/dyninst/docs/proccontrol/developer/Event.h.rst

 .. cpp:class:: EventNewLWP : public EventNewThread

   An EventNewLWP triggers when a process spawns a new LWP.
-The Event class’ getThread function returns the original Thread that performed the spawn operation, while EventNewThread’s getNewThread returns the newly created Thread.
+The Event class' getThread function returns the original Thread that performed the spawn operation, while EventNewThread's getNewThread returns the newly created Thread.

   A callback function that receives an EventNewThread can use the two